samiralam/rules-compendium/docs/phb/7-spells/spell-descriptions.md

 **Duration:** [Concentration](/sources/dnd/free-rules/rules-glossary#Concentration), up to 10 minutes

 For the duration, magical [Darkness](/sources/dnd/free-rules/rules-glossary#Darkness) spreads from a point within range and fills a 15-foot-radius [Sphere](/sources/dnd/free-rules/rules-glossary#SphereAreaofEffect).
-[Darkvision](/sources/dnd/free-rules/rules-glossary#Darkvision) can’t see through it, and nonmagical light can’t illuminate it.
+[Darkvision](/sources/dnd/free-rules/rules-glossary#Darkvision) can't see through it, and nonmagical light can't illuminate it.

-Alternatively, you cast the spell on an object that isn’t being worn or carried, causing the Darkness to fill a 15-foot [Emanation](/sources/dnd/free-rules/rules-glossary#EmanationAreaofEffect) originating from that object.
+Alternatively, you cast the spell on an object that isn't being worn or carried, causing the Darkness to fill a 15-foot [Emanation](/sources/dnd/free-rules/rules-glossary#EmanationAreaofEffect) originating from that object.
 Covering that object with something opaque, such as a bowl or helm, blocks the Darkness.

-If any of this spell’s area overlaps with an area of [Bright Light](/sources/dnd/free-rules/rules-glossary#BrightLight) or [Dim Light](/sources/dnd/free-rules/rules-glossary#DimLight) created by a spell of level 2 or lower, that other spell is dispelled.
+If any of this spell's area overlaps with an area of [Bright Light](/sources/dnd/free-rules/rules-glossary#BrightLight) or [Dim Light](/sources/dnd/free-rules/rules-glossary#DimLight) created by a spell of level 2 or lower, that other spell is dispelled.

 ---